jbrown124/portfolio/README.md

 May 2024

 ## About
-I am a recent graduate from the University of Michigan with a Bachelor’s in Statistics, and I am eager to begin my career as a Data Analyst.
+I am a graduate from the University of Michigan with a Bachelor’s in Statistics, and I am eager to develop my career as a Data Analyst.

 I have a solid foundation in statistical analysis and data interpretation.
 My coursework in probability, regression analysis, and statistical computing has equipped me with the necessary knowledge to perform robust data analysis.
 I have experience in programming languages such as R, Python, and SQL, which I have used extensively to manipulate and analyze datasets.
 I also have experience using Tableau to create interactive dashboards.